christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 - either in the document itself, in this case the macro will be executed whenever the document is opened on any computer

-- or in the LibreOffice install on your local computer, in this case the macro will execute for every opened document.
+- or in the LibreOffice install on your local computer, in this case the macro will be executed for every opened document.

 # Spreadsheet methods